 - Remove the chicken from the cooking liquid and cut into bite size pieces.
 Set aside.

-- Crack the egg into a small bowl and add 1 tbsp cold water.
+- Crack the egg into a small bowl and add 1 tablespoon cold water.
 Whisk with a fork to break up the egg.
 Set aside.

 - Heat the oven to 425 degrees.

 - Remove the saucepan from the heat and pour the chicken broth into the pan slowly, stirring constantly.
 Pour in the milk, stirring to incorporate it into the sauce.
-Add 1/2 tsp salt and 1/4 tsp ground black pepper.
+Add ½ teaspoon salt and ¼ teaspoon ground black pepper.